Yocodeyo/Yocodeyo.github.io/_pages/about.md

 My research interests include **(1) Human-Centric and Data-Centric NLP**, **(2) NLP for Social Good** and **（3）Socially Aware NLP System**.
 I have published papers at the top tier NLP conferences like ACL and EMNLP.

 I like playing piano and table tennis.
-I also like to travel and explore the world/good food!😋
+I also like to travel and explore the world/good food!😋 Recently I'm learning magic tricks🎩

 # 🔥 News